akashmathur-2212/akashmathur-2212.github.io/README.md

 - Generated `$500k+` in revenue through the launch of an ML [product](https://aftermarketinsight.ihsmarkit.com/vio-sales) utilizing `LightGBM` to predict Vehicles `Scrappage`, helping businesses in recognizing `recycling` trends, and integrating it into downstream products for `sustainable` value creation.
 - Engineered a `CI/CD` integrated `serverless` workflow leveraging `AWS` and `Docker` to streamline model deployment and serve with `FastAPI`.
 Setup `monitoring` and `logging` for the deployed model to track its performance and identify any issues.
 - Deployed a production-ready application with `Batch Inference` that reduced daily news processing time by `80%` on `AWS`.
-It recommends top-N news articles based on similarity search (`Faiss`) and and provides concise `summaries` using `FLAN-T5` model.
+It recommends top-N news articles based on similarity search (`Faiss`) and provides concise `summaries` using `FLAN-T5` model.
 - Improved customer satisfaction and product quality by building and deploying a `serverless` AWS workflow that identifies prevalent issues using topic modelling (`BERTopic`) and Sentiment Analysis using `BERT` to analyse customer reviews.
 - Accelerated performance by `10X` through optimization of a long-running query using Spark, processing gigabytes of data on Azure Databricks, and deriving actionable insights for internal stakeholders using `Power BI`.

 ## Bank of America – Gurugram, India
 *Assistant Manager - Quantitative Modelling (Nov 2018 – Jun 2021)*

-- Improved bank’s risk and capital management by forecasting Equities Trading Account Profit revenue for 9 quarters using Linear Regression under several economic scenarios as a part of regulatory requirement using `Azure Machine Learning`.
+- Improved bank’s risk and capital management by forecasting Equities Trading Account Profit revenue for 9 quarters using Linear Regression under several economic scenarios as a part of regulatory requirements using `Azure Machine Learning`.
 - Reduced monthly processing time by `90%` by constructing automated ETL pipelines for large-scale Non-Interest Income data and leveraging the time-series model `ARIMA` for revenue forecasting using `Databricks`.
 - Demonstrated proficiency in Information Extraction through the integration of diverse data sources, including text, PDFs, APIs, and scanned images with OCR, to construct robust data pipelines for multiple downstream tasks.